 If you're a library member, you can download and read or listen to books online from our eBooks and eAudio website.

 There's a good range of books to choose from, including fiction, non-fiction, children's books, and audio books.
 You can borrow up to eight titles at a time for up to three weeks.

 Our eAudio and eBook service is free for Barnsley Libraries members.
 If you're not already a library member it's easy to join online or at a library branch.

 You’ll need your library membership number and PIN to login or register for an online account to use eBooks and eAudio.
 If you don’t have a PIN call into your local library with some identity.

 You can download the Libby app to borrow from our eBooks and eAudio service, directly to your mobile or tablet.
 Libby is available on iOS or android devices.
-If you prefer reading on your Kindle, the app can send your books to that.

 For help on getting started with the Libby app see our library video help guides.